quixio/quix-streams/docs/api-reference/quixstreams.md

 cannot be used anymore.

 >***NOTE:*** If no keys have been modified during the transaction
-    (i.e no "set" or "delete" have been called at least once), it will not flush ANY data to the database including the offset in order to optimize I/O.
+    (i.e. no "set" or "delete" have been called at least once), it will not flush ANY data to the database including the offset in order to optimize I/O.

 **Arguments**:

 - `offset`: offset of the last processed message, optional.

+<a id="quixstreams.state.rocksdb.metadata"></a>

+## quixstreams.state.rocksdb.metadata

 <a id="quixstreams.state.rocksdb"></a>